Skip to Content

 Frozen Sausage Balls

-Once the Sausage Balls are firm, you can transfer them to a zip-top storage bag for longer-term freezer storage.
+Once the sausage balls are firm, transfer them to an airtight container, like a zip-top storage bag, freezer bag, or vacuum seal bag, for longer-term freezer storage.

-Just take out as many Sausage Balls as you need and bake according to recipe directions.
+Just take out as many as you need and follow the recipe directions for baking.

-Save this Sausage Balls recipe to your favorite breakfast board or your party snacks board.
+Save this Sausage Balls with Bisquick biscuit mix to your favorite breakfast board or your party snacks board.

 Sausage Balls